Gift giving season is right around the corner!

 Here I put gift wrap tape and gift tags in them.

 The green things on top are the ELF gift wrap cutters; they’re pretty cool.

 Thank you notes, custom stationery, pens, and stamps are in a desk organizer I bought but never used.

 Tip: You can order affordable personalized note cards from ETSY.
-I had some made for myself and the girls so we can get thank you notes out quickly.
+I had some made for myself and my girls so we can get thank you notes out quickly.
 They also make lovely gifts!

 For ribbons and bows, I had ordered these bins at Target for my pantry, and they were too big, but they work fabulously here!

 Probably my favorite part of the space.
 They are from their Brightroom line and only $12 each.

 We dressed them up with labels made on a Cricut.

 Then a shelf for gift bags because I’m the crazy lady who saves all the ones that come into the house.